ECOFLOW Portable Power Station RIVER 3

 • Want the easiest "buy once" answer with solar?
 Slot F (DELTA 3 Plus + panel).
 Bundle saves money and you don't have to think about pairing.

 The single biggest mistake I see is people buying a station that's too small because they underestimated their actual draw.
 Better to buy 30% more capacity than you think you need.
-The cell degradation rate is much slower at lower depth-of-discharge — buying 30% bigger gives you a station that lasts twice as long in real use.
+The cell degradation rate is much slower at lower depth-of-discharge, so buying 30% bigger gives you a station that lasts twice as long in real use.

 If you want the full catalogue, browse our portable power category for every station we've vetted.
 For sister buying guides on related setups, see smart home power savings (cutting bills before you need backup), smart home on a budget, and the best dash cam guide for 12V-output applications.